 Is it possible to run too slow on easy run?

-Technically, no – especially if you ran a hard workout the previous day.
+Technically, no – no pace is so slow that you will lose the benefits of easy running.
 That said, an easy run should still maintain good mechanics.
-If you are running so slow that your form deteriorates, either pick up the pace to a still-easy but more natural effort or simply call it a day and stop the run.
+If you are running so slow that your form deteriorates, check your form and adjust your pacing slightly.

 14 Responses